 What are some foundational reasons for studying religion?
-There are several such reasons of which some, this post will attempt to show, can be both academic as well as personal.
+There are a number of such reasons, some of which this post will attempt to show can be both academic and personal.

-First and foremost, religion presents itself within human experience, particularly with societies, and opens itself up to investigation.
-The French sociologist Emile Durkheim (1858-1917), in his The Elementary Forms of Religious Life, noted that religion has “been too widespread throughout humanity and is too established to be illusory.
+First, religion presents itself within human experience, notably in societies and therefore opens itself up to investigation.
+The French sociologist Emile Durkheim (1858-1917), in his The Elementary Forms of Religious Life, observed that religion has “been too widespread throughout humanity and is too established to be illusory.
 An illusion does not last this way for centuries.”
 Durkheim declared religion to be an “imminently social” reality, which is not merely a “system of ideas” but “above all a system of forces.”
-Given these forces, religious ideas will find expression in many important and powerful areas of human intellectual and social life including, but not limited to, art, philosophy, history, sociology, anthropology, politics, and psychology, all of which provide an impetus for studying it.
-Due to the presence of these forces and expressions, many thinkers have found an importance in studying religion with the end goal of rendering it intelligible.
-This project has unfolded in the historical development of religious studies as a discipline when theorists begun entertaining the possibility that religion could be “approached and traced as a continuous narrative” in the effort to render the “subject of religion intelligible” (1).
+Given these forces, religious ideas will find expression in many important and powerful areas of human intellectual and social life including, but not limited to, art, philosophy, history, sociology, anthropology, politics, and psychology.
+For scholars, this provides impetus for studying religion.
+This project has unfolded in the historical development of religious studies as a discipline when theorists first began entertaining the possibility that religion could be “approached and traced as a continuous narrative” in the effort to render the “subject of religion intelligible” (1).

 “Whether it be formulated as mana, as Brahma, or as the Holy Trinity, that which is set apart as more than mundane is inevitably considered to have far reaching implications for the direction of human conduct.
 Never merely metaphysics, religious is never merely ethics either.
 The source of its moral vitality is conceived to lie in the fidelity with which it expresses the fundamental nature of reality.
 The powerful coercive “ought” is felt to grow out of a comprehensive factual “is,” and in such a way religious grounds the most specific requirements of human action in the most general contexts of human existence” (2).